-Mustard is one of our most popular condiments, yet one of the most annoying stains to remove, especially due to the yellow dye of turmeric.
+Mustard is one of America's most popular condiments, and one of the most annoying stains to remove, especially due to the yellow dye of turmeric.
 Because it sets so quickly, dealing with it right away is absolutely necessary.
 If the stain is dried, your only chance of getting it out may be to soak it and use color-safe oxygen bleach.
 First, determine if your fabric item is machine washable or dry-clean only.
 There are two different sets of steps to follow depending on the fabric.